-Course Description: This course is designed for the students to understand that Starting & amp; operating a new business which involves considerable risk & part to overcome the inertia against something new.
-In creating and growing a new venture, the entrepreneur assumes the responsibility and risks for its development & part and enjoys the corresponding rewards.
+Course Description: This course is designed for the students to understand that Starting & amp; operating a new business which involves considerable risk & amp; an effort to overcome the inertia against something new.
+In creating and growing a new venture, the entrepreneur assumes the responsibility and risks for its development & amp; survival and enjoys the corresponding rewards.
 In the end the students will be able to develop business plans to start and initiate their own ventures.